E. J. Corbett Mentorship

 In honour of historical novelist, Elizabeth Jane Corbett, the HNSA is offering the chance for a previously unpublished author from Australia or New Zealand to receive a mentorship with Wendy J Dunn to develop a completed first draft of an unpublished historical fiction manuscript for young adults.

-The next EJ Corbett Mentorship will be held in 2024.
+The next EJ Corbett Mentorship will open on 6 November 2024.

 About Elizabeth Jane Corbett